adrioui/musiqasik/docs/devenv-setup.md

 The devenv automatically adds wasm32-unknown-unknown target.

 Note:

 - Avoid running `rustup target add ...` inside the devenv environment.
 - The Rust toolchain is managed by Nix (fenix) and should align with `rust/graph-wasm/rust-toolchain.toml`.

-If you still see a target error, verify you're actually inside the devenv shell (`direnv` active), then re-enter the shell and retry `npm run wasm:build`.
+If you still see a target error, verify you're actually inside the devenv shell (`direnv` active), then re-enter the shell and retry `bun run wasm:build`.

 ### Permission denied on Fedora Silverblue